apostrophecms/apostrophe-documentation/reference/apostrophe-custom-pages/index.md

 ### find(*req*, *criteria*, *projection*)
 Return a cursor for finding pages of this type only.
 The cursor is an `apostrophe-pages-cursor`, so it has access to filters like `ancestors` and `children`.

-Subclasses will often override this to create a cursor of a more specific type that adds more filters
+Because pages are normally displayed by Apostrophe's page loading mechanism, which uses an `apostrophe-pages-cursor`, it doesn't really make sense to return a custom cursor subclass here.
+It would not be used when actually viewing the page anyway.
+If you must have extra filters for specific page types, implicitly subclass apostrophe-pages-cursor and add filters that are mindful of the type of each page.